-Condition 8 (Redemption and Variation).
+Redemption and Variation:

+The Perpetual Bonds are perpetual securities in respect of which there is no fixed or final redemption date.
+The Perpetual Bonds may be redeemed in whole but not in part, or the terms thereof may be varied by the Bank only in accordance with the provisions of Condition 7 (Redemption and Variation).

-Pursuant to Condition 8.1(b) (Bank's Call Option), the Bank may, on the First Call Date or on any Call Date thereafter, redeem all, but not some only, of the Capital Securities at the Early Redemption Amount.
+Pursuant to Condition 7.1(b) (Bank's Call Option), the Bank may, on the First Call Date or on any Call Date thereafter, redeem all, but not some only, of the Perpetual Bonds at the Early Redemption Amount.

 For the avoidance of doubt, the Bank shall not do anything which creates an expectation that the Bank's call option will be exercised.

-In addition (on any date on or after the Issue Date, whether or not an Interest Payment Date), upon the occurrence of a Tax Event or a Capital Event, all but not some only, of the Capital Securities may be redeemed or the terms of the Capital Securities may be varied, in each case in accordance with Conditions 8.1(c) (Redemption or Variation due to Taxation) and 8.1(d) (Redemption or Variation for Capital Event).
-Any redemption of the Capital Securities is subject to the conditions described in Condition 8.1 (Redemption and Variation).
-Non-Viability Event: If a Non-Viability Event occurs, a Write-downshall occur on the relevant Non-Viability Event Write-down Date, as more particularly described in Condition 9 (Write-down at the Point of Non-Viability).
-In such circumstances, the rights of the holders of the Capital Securities to payment of any amounts under or in respect of the Capital Securities shall, as the case may be, be cancelled or written-down permanently pro rata among the holders of the Capital Securities.
-See "Risk Factors - Factors which are material for the purpose of assessing the risks associated with the Capital Securities - The rights of the holders of the Capital Securities to receive repayment of the principal amount of the Capital Securities and the rights of the holders of the Capital Securities for any further interest may be written-down permanently upon the occurrence of a Non- Viability Event".
-Events of Default: Upon the occurrence of an Event of Default, any holder of the Capital Securities may give written notice to the Bank, effective upon the date of receipt thereof by the Bank, that such Capital Security is due and payable, whereupon the same shall, subject to Condition 8.1 (Redemption and Variation), become forthwith due and payable at its Early Redemption Amount, together with accrued interest (if any) to the date of repayment without presentation, demand, protest or other notice of any kind.
-Withholding Tax: All payments in respect of the Capital Securities will be made subject to deduction for or on account of withholding taxes imposed by Oman, as applicable on the date of payment of interest, subject as provided in Condition 11 (Taxation).
-Ratings: The Bank is rated.
-The Capital Securities will not be rated by any rating organisation.
-A rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency.
-Governing Law and Jurisdiction: The Capital Securities and any non-contractual obligations arising out of or in connection with the Capital Securities will be governed by, the laws of Oman.
-Selling Restrictions: There are restrictions on the offer, sale and transfer of the Capital Securities in the United Arab Emirates (excluding the Dubai International Financial Centre), the Dubai International Financial Centre, the State of Kuwait, the Kingdom of Saudi Arabia, the Kingdom of Bahrain and the State of Qatar and such other restrictions as may be required in connection with the offering and sale of the Capital Securities.
+In addition (on any date on or after the Issue Date, whether or not an Interest Payment Date), upon the occurrence of a Tax Event or a Capital Event, all but not some only, of the Perpetual Bonds may be redeemed or the terms of the Perpetual Bonds may be varied, in each case in accordance with Conditions 7.1(c) (Redemption or Variation due to Taxation) and 7.1(d) (Redemption or Variation for Capital Event).

+Any redemption of the Perpetual Bonds is subject to the conditions described in Condition 7.1 (Redemption and Variation).

+Non-Viability Event:

+If a Non-Viability Event occurs, a Write-down shall occur on the relevant Non-Viability Event Write-down Date, as more particularly described in Condition 8 (Write-down at the Point of Non-Viability).
+In such circumstances, the rights of the holders of the Perpetual Bonds to payment of any amounts in respect of the Perpetual Bonds shall, as the case may be, be cancelled or written-down permanently pro rata among the holders of the Perpetual Bonds.
+See Risk Factor 3.5

+Events of Default:

+Upon the occurrence of an Event of Default, any holder of the Perpetual Bonds may give written notice to the Bank, effective upon the date of receipt thereof by the Bank, that such Perpetual Bond is due and payable, whereupon the same shall, subject to Condition 7.1 (Redemption and Variation), become forthwith due and payable at its Early Redemption Amount, together with accrued interest (if any) to the date of repayment without presentation, demand, protest or other notice of any kind.

+Withholding Tax:

+All payments in respect of the Perpetual Bonds will be made subject to deduction for or on account of withholding taxes imposed by Oman, as applicable on the date of payment, subject as provided in Condition 10 (Taxation).

+Governing Law and Jurisdiction:

+The Perpetual Bonds and any non-contractual obligations arising out of or in connection with the Perpetual Bonds will be governed by, the laws of Oman.

+Selling Restrictions:

+There are restrictions on the offer, sale and transfer of the Perpetual Bonds in the United Arab Emirates (excluding the Dubai International Financial Centre), the Dubai International Financial Centre, the State of Kuwait, the Kingdom of Saudi Arabia, the Kingdom of Bahrain and the State of Qatar and such other restrictions as may be required in connection with the offering and sale of the Perpetual Bonds.

-CHAPTER 5: TERMS AND CONDITIONS OF THE ISSUE
+CHAPTER 4: TERMS AND CONDITIONS OF THE ISSUE